Borderlands Rural Chaplaincy Logo Link

 bob bates

 Born and brought up in Northamptonshire, Bob came to ministry within a group of four rural parishes, where he grew to see God's year not only in the church's seasons but also in the seasons of the farming fraternity.
-Traditionally, the wide river valleys of the district, grazed cattle for leather for the Boot and Shoe industry which was predominant half a century ago in the area and later grew to the extent that leather had to be imported.
-Mixed arable was the norm away from the rivers although Bob recalls that sheep freely grazed the golf course that he played as a
+Traditionally, the wide river valleys of the district, grazed cattle for leather for the boot and shoe industry which was predominant over half a century ago in the area, and later grew to the extent that leather had to be imported.
+Mixed arable was the norm away from the rivers, although Bob recalls that sheep freely grazed the golf course that he played as a young man.